CS370Pro/TeamPro/README.md

 **Docker**

-To build a docker image, type: "docker build --tag bulletinboard:1.0 ."
-To run the docker image, type: "docker run --publish 8000:8088 --detach --name cloud bulletinboard:1.0" To delete the container, type: "docker rm --force cloud"
+To build a docker image, type: "docker build --t cloud" To run the docker image, type: "docker container run cloud" To delete the container, type: "docker rm --force cloud"